 People’s values and perceptions about water have changed.
 In New Zealand, there’s an increasing aspiration for clean water, for healthy rivers and healthy lakes.
 In terms of our overall environmental aspirations, the bar has lifted and regional councils and central government are responding, saying we need to put in place the things that are going to give the community what they’re looking for.

 We have a valuable monitoring network across our rivers, lakes, our groundwater, land and our air quality and geothermal activity.

 We monitor all of these resources with the idea that we can inform the community about the current state of the resource, how it’s changing over time and what the key pressures are.

 A healthy environment is at the heart of the Resource Management Act.

-Overall, we’re doing the right stuff to manage the effects of land on water.
-But there’s some massive challenges there.
+Overall, we’re on the right track to manage the effects of land on water.
+But there are some massive challenges.
 We’ve got more work to do around how we manage our biodiversity and where we might be wanting to go in the future.

 The landscape will also evolve as we adapt to climate change.
 In contrast, a lot of the changes we make in relation to water quality are about choice.

 With fresh water, we’re heading in the right direction but our rural communities need to be supported through that change because we’re asking people to make substantial changes.